What is the Shared Knowledge Conference?

 The Venues: Hodgin Hall and Centennial Hall

-The conference celebrated graduate student excellence in the place where UNM began: Hodgin Hall.
+The conference celebrates graduate student excellence in the place where UNM began: Hodgin Hall.
 The first building on campus, Hodgin Hall was built in 1892 and over the years underwent a series of modifications until its most recent and painstaking renovation in 2011.
 A beautiful, inspiring, and intimate space, Hodgin Hall provided a prestige environment in which to showcase our graduate students’ research and scholarship.
 The building currently houses UNM Alumni Relations, which is generously co-sponsoring the conference along with the Vice President for Research.